-Our Chicago History & Architectural Tour is exactly as the name implies; the finest of everything that Chicago has to offer all combined into one tour.
+Our Chicago History & Architecture Tour is exactly as the name implies; the finest of everything that Chicago has to offer all combined into one walking tour.

-- The history and architecture tour of Chicago begins at Peet’s Coffee & Tea – 400 North Michigan Avenue – Wrigley Building Plaza – across from Walgreen’s at 1:00 pm every Friday afternoon.
+- The history and architecture tour of Chicago begins at Peet’s Coffee & Tea – 400 North Michigan Avenue – Wrigley Building Plaza – across from Walgreens at 1 p.m. every Friday afternoon.

-On this highly unique tour our guests will; hear captivating stories about the city’s rich history, view and learn about some of Chicago’s most iconic architecture and artwork, stroll the “Loop” while listening to heartrending stories of some of the city’s worse disasters and experience the newly expanded Chicago River Walk – all for the price of one!
+- On this highly unique tour, you hear captivating stories about the city’s rich history, view and learn about some of Chicago’s most iconic architecture and artwork, stroll the “Loop” while listening to heartrending stories of some of the city’s worse disasters, and experience the newly expanded Chicago Riverwalk – all for the price of one!

-Come explore with us the newly expanded River Walk.
-Opening in 2017, 3 new “Rooms” (Jetty, Water Plaza and Boardwalk).
-All 3 rooms promise to make the River Walk an even more exciting place to have fun and find things to do in Chicago!
+- Come explore with us the newly expanded Riverwalk.
+Three new “Rooms,” Jetty, Water Plaza, and Boardwalk, were opened in 2017.
+All three rooms promise to make the Riverwalk an even more exciting place to have fun and find things to do in Chicago!

-- The History and Architecture Tour begins sharply at 1:00 pm every Thursday and departs from the Hyatt Regency Hotel – 151 East Upper Wacker – inside main lobby next to concierge desk
+- The History and Architecture Tour begins sharply at 1 p.m. every Friday and departs from the Hyatt Regency Hotel – 151 East Upper Wacker – inside the main lobby next to concierge desk.

-After a brief introduction, guests embark on this highly unique “Urban Safari” designed to examine some of the historical wonders and architectural gems scattered across the city.
-As guests explore the recesses of the Pedway inside its numerous passageways, they enjoy great history stories and stops along the route to interesting venues like Millennium Station, Chicago Cultural Center, Macy’s, Daley Center and City Hall.
+- After a brief introduction, guests embark on this highly unique “urban safari,” designed to examine some of the historical wonders and architectural gems scattered across the city.
+As you explore the recesses of the Pedway inside its numerous passageways, enjoy great history stories and stops along the route to interesting venues like Millennium Station, Chicago Cultural Center, Macy’s, Daley Center, and City Hall.
 After City Hall, it is outside to scrutinize some of the world’s surviving first modern skyscrapers!
-Guests will learn Chicago’s role in these architectural monuments and view 3 shining examples of the early skyscraper with stops at the Marquette, Monadnock and “Rookery” Buildings.
+Learn about Chicago’s role in these architectural monuments and view three shining examples of the early skyscraper with stops at the Marquette, Monadnock, and Rookery buildings.

-Early in the tour, guests experience the hubbub of Millennium train station serving the city’s south suburbs.
+- Early in the Chicago architecture tour, you experience the hubbub of Millennium train station serving the city’s south suburbs.
 Can you guess what famous blockbuster film that made its debut in 2008 shot a famous scene in Millennium Station?

-A restroom break and snacks stop are included in this exclusive tour of Chicago’s history and famous buildings.
+- A restroom break and snack stop are included in this exclusive tour of Chicago’s history and famous buildings.